Subject Area: Visual & Performing Arts

 Exam Board: WJEC

 You must have good essay writing and analytical skills, so you should have at least a grade 4 in GCSE English.
 You must have a genuine interest in a wide range of films from different cultures.
 An open mind and an enjoyment of analysis and reflection are essential.
 A level Film Studies goes particularly well with other subjects such as art, English language, English literature, media studies, psychology, sociology, and theatre studies.

 What will I study?

-In the first year you will study six critically-recognised, culturally and historically significant films from a wide time period.
-You will study the key elements of film form including mise en scene, performance, cinematography, editing and sound.
+- Six critically-recognised, culturally and historically significant films from a wide time period.
+You will study the key elements of film form including mise en scène, performance, cinematography, editing and sound.
 You will identify how these components construct meaning and generate personal response.
-You will also focus on areas such as auteurship, narrative and representation.
+You will also focus on areas such as the director as auteur, narrative, and representation.